uwburn/cassandra-shift/README.md

 };
 ```

-The clients parameter is the same array of Cassandra clients passed to the migrator.
+The clients parameter is the same array of Cassandra clients passed to the shift instance.

 ## Usage

-### Creating the Migrator
+### Creating the instance

 The library exports a class.